Engineering and Maths

 Through taking part in lessons, workshops, demonstrations and activities linked to the enquiry–based curriculum, our children have valuable experiences that will encourage them to raise their aspirations, spark their interest in STEM and help them prepare for the demands of the 21st century workplace.

-In the Spring 2018 term, each of our year groups are working with an engineer, taking part in the following projects:
+In the Spring 2018 term, each of our year groups are worked with an engineer, taking part in the following projects:

 - Year 1 – Building a safe, waterproof house